Completely Updated Post About These Events is Here.

 Me Again:1.
 I have no married nieces except one, whose husband isn’t a member of the LDS church.
 If she were writing racy romances, her parents would think it’s cool.

 Do I need to point out the ridiculousness of all this?
 I was going to let the whole matter die quietly and keep an eye out for the next time this book pops up, but fellow writers have encouraged me to stand up for all authors' right.
-Meanwhile, Tiffanie Rushton is doing everything she can so a copy of her book doesn't come to light.
+I am also afraid that this won't be the end.
+Meanwhile, Sam Taylor Mullens is doing everything she can so a copy of her book doesn't come to light.

 Again, if she has nothing to hide, she should hand it over herself.